+Evaluation criteria and the associated points are listed below.
 The award will be made to the responsible Offeror whose proposal is determined to be the most advantageous to the State based on the evaluation criteria listed in this section.

-The total number of points used to score this contract is 100.
-Evaluation of submitted proposals will be based on the following point distribution.
+Proposals will be evaluated based on the following criteria: